spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/customizing-css.md

 If you want to change the look of the Media Library Pro components to match the style of your own app, you have multiple options.

+## Are you a visual learner?

+In this video, you'll see the various option on how to customize the look and feel of the components.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eSRUY6RTtug" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Want to see more videos like this?
+Check out our [free video course on how to use Laravel Media Library](https://spatie.be/videos/discovering-laravel-media-library).

-## 1. Use your own Tailwind CSS configuration
+## Option 1: Use your own Tailwind CSS configuration

 Instead of importing/linking the pre-built `dist/styles.css` from the package, you can import the `src/styles.css` and run every `@apply` rule through your own `tailwind.config.js`.